-- Achieved an emittance reduction from 150 pm (routine ALS operation) to about 5 pm (pictures on the right illustrate size reduction for insertion device straights) - This was a world record in 2003 and about the NLC damping ring design value - Correspondingly the brightness increases by factor 30 (for hard x-rays because of diffraction limit less for soft x-rays)
+- Achieved an emittance reduction from 150 pm (routine ALS operation) to about 4 pm (pictures on the right illustrate size reduction for insertion device straights). - Touschek lifetime requires to not make full use of the possibility: Nowadays in topoff we operate at about 30-40 pm. - This was a world record in 2003 and about the NLC damping ring design value - Correspondingly the brightness would increase by factor 30 (for hard x-rays - because of diffraction limit less for soft x-rays)